-This proxy statement is being furnished to you in connection with the solicitation of proxies by the Board of Directors of Cognex Corporation ("Cognex") for use at the Special Meeting in lieu of the 2013 Annual Meeting of Shareholders to be held at 9:00 a.m. local time on Thursday, April 25, 2013, at our headquarters at One Vision Drive, Natick, Massachusetts 01760, and at any adjournments or postponements of that meeting.
+This proxy statement is being furnished to you in connection with the solicitation of proxies by the Board of Directors of Cognex Corporation ("Cognex") for use at the 2014 Annual Meeting of Shareholders to be held at 9:00 a.m. local time on Tuesday, April 29, 2014, at our headquarters at One Vision Drive, Natick, Massachusetts 01760, and at any adjournments or postponements of that meeting.
 Our telephone number is (508) 650-3000.
 At this meeting, shareholders will consider and vote on the following proposals:

 - 1. To elect three Directors to serve for a term of three years, all as more fully described in this proxy statement. - 2.
 To cast a non-binding advisory vote to approve executive compensation ("say-on-pay"). - 3.
-To ratify the selection of Grant Thornton LLP as our independent registered public accounting firm for fiscal year 2013. - 4.
-To consider and act upon any other business which may properly come before the meeting or any adjournment or postponement thereof.
+To ratify the selection of Grant Thornton LLP as our independent registered public accounting firm for fiscal year 2014. - To consider and act upon any other business which may properly come before the meeting or any adjournment or postponement thereof.

-This proxy statement is first being made available to our shareholders on or about March 13, 2013.
+This proxy statement is first being made available to our shareholders on or about March 19, 2014.